gymiyakawa/Libft/README.md

 	ft_lstiter
 	ft_lstmap
 ### Printf Functions
-Very similar to their non "r" versions, but theses functions all return (save for printf iteself) the number of characters printed.
+Very similar to their non "r" versions, but theses functions all return the number of characters printed.

 	ft_printf
 	ft_rputnbr